 u1 will now refer to the old default universe while u2 refers to the new one.
 Every element belongs to exactly one universe.
 Ordinarily, when an element is created, it is assigned to the current default universe.
 As we will see below when we talk about element collections, it is possible to assign a particular element to a different universe from the current default.

 Elements can be activated or deactivated.
 Elements that are inactive are not operated on by reasoning algorithms.
 Elements are active when created.
 To deactivate an element e use e.deactivate(); to reactivate it, use e.activate().
+When a compound element is created that uses a parent element, the parent must already be active.

 You can get a list of all active elements in universe u using u.activeElements.
 There are many more methods of a universe that are useful for writing reasoning algorithms.
+See the documentation in Universe.scala for more details.

 Names, element collections, and references